sc-ventures/cloudbreak-documentation/docs/trouble-cluster.md

 There are some cases when Ambari cannot validate your blueprint beforehand.
 In these cases, the issues are only visible in the Ambari server logs.
 To troubleshoot, check Ambari server logs.

-#### Wrong HDP version
+#### Wrong HDP/HDF version

-In the blueprint, only the major and minor HDP version should be defined (for example, "2.6").
+In the blueprint, only the major and minor HDP/HDF version should be defined (for example, "2.6").
 If wrong version number is provided, the following error can be found in the logs:

 ```
 5/15/2017 12:23:19 PM testcluster26 - create failed: Cannot use the specified Ambari stack: HDPRepo